kishore2494/personal-site/src/content/articles/silent-grind-4-years-dark-room.md

 draft: false
 ---

-# The Silent Grind: 4 Years in a Dark Room

 Let's be real.

 When you push yourself for something for more than four years, when you spend your days and nights, working 18-hour days, constantly urging yourself to achieve something quicker, you expect a change.
 You push your limits until they break.